Kirschi/ChromeOcrTranslateExtension/README.md

 ## Local / Offline OCR

 No local or offline OCR path is included.
 All OCR occurs against Azure Vision.
-To add a local provider in the future you would introduce a custom endpoint + host permission and branching logic in `content/selection.js`.
+To add a local provider in the future add a parallel module (e.g. `ocr_local.js`) and branch within `selection.js`.

 ## Azure AI Vision OCR (Enforced Mode)